dmitriy5181/dmitriy5181.github.io/content/post/2019-04-04-deb-packaging.md

     $ DEBEMAIL=test@example.com DEBFULLNAME=Test debmake --native --package test --upstreamversion 1.0.0 --revision 1
     $ find debian -not -name debian -not -name control -not -name copyright -not -name changelog -not -name rules -not -name compat -not -path \*source\* -delete

+To build and install a package which will depends on all build-dependencies:

+    # mk-build-deps --install --remove

 To build binary package (`-b` option) without signing the *.changes* file (`-uc` option).
 Created deb-package will be in one directory up:

     $ dpkg-buildpackage -uc -b